Ogatron3000/zay-shop/README.md

 Live preview: https://staging-zay-shop.herokuapp.com/

+Used Git workflow with dev branch and staging server.

 Features:
 - shopping cart with options like saving for later and applying discount coupons
 - Stripe payments